Norton Motorcycle Company: Inter-War years

 Norton resumed deliveries of civilian motorcycles in April 1919 with models aimed at motorcyclists who enjoyed the reliability and performance offered by long-stroke single-cylinder engines with separate gearboxes.

 Norton also resumed racing and in 1924 the Isle of Man Senior TT was the first win with a race average speed over 60 mph, rider Alec Bennett.
 Norton won this event ten times until they withdrew from racing in 1938.

 J.L.
 Norton died in 1925 aged only 56, but he saw his motorcycles win the Senior and sidecar TTs in 1924, specifically with the 500 cc Model 18, Norton's first overhead valve single.

-Designed by Walter Moore, the Norton CS1 engine appeared in 1927, based closely on the ES2 pushrod engine and using many of its parts.
+Designed by Walter Moore, the Norton CS1 OHC engine appeared in 1927, based closely on the ES2 pushrod engine and using many of its parts.
 Moore was hired away to NSU in 1930, after which Arthur Carroll designed an entirely new OHC engine destined to become the basis for all later OHC and DOHC Norton singles.
 (Moore's move to NSU prompted his former staff to quip NSU stood for "Norton Spares Used") The Norton racing legend began in the 1930s.
 Of the nine Isle of Man Senior TTs (500 cc) between 1931 and 1939, Norton won seven.

 Until 1934 Norton bought Sturmey-Archer gearboxes and clutches.
 When Sturmey discontinued production Norton bought the design rights and had them made by Burman, a manufacturer of proprietary gearboxes.